ivanwolf/redux-fetch-duck/README.md

 # redux-fetch-duck
-Simple and flexible API for creating a Redux module to manage a single fetch request, features loading and error states.
+Simple and flexible API for creating a [redux](https://redux.js.org/) module to manage a single fetch request, features loading and error states.

 ## Instalation
 A commonjs module is exposed.
-It requires redux and redux-thunk to be installed.
+It requires redux and [redux-thunk](https://github.com/ivanwolf15/redux-fetch-duck.git) to be installed.
 ```javascript
 $ yarn add redux-fetch-duck redux redux-thunk
 ```